carlosxc/oro/src/Oro/Bundle/LayoutBundle/Resources/doc/example.md

                 rel:  canonical
                 href: '=data["product"].getUrl()'
 ```
-Note how we use [Symfony expression syntax](http://symfony.com/doc/current/components/expression_language/syntax.html) to compose the page title from different product fields.
+Note how we use the [Symfony expression syntax](http://symfony.com/doc/current/components/expression_language/syntax.html) to compose the page title from different product fields.

-### Data providers ###
+### Data Providers

-Let's consider another example of providing data to the layout.
+Let us consider another example of providing data to the layout.

-To implement a language switcher we'll create a separate data provider class, since this data is used throughout all pages.
+To implement a language switcher,  we create a separate data provider class, since this data is used throughout all pages.

 ```php
 namespace Acme\Bundle\LocaleBundle\Layout\Extension\Provider;